ComputeStacks/docs/docs/admin_api/latest/subscriptions/usage.md

 ---
 # Subscription Usage

 ComputeStacks will automatically aggregate this data at the end of the month.
-You may elect to receive that data as a webhook, configured under Advanced Settings in the admin. ([more info](../../getting_started/integrations/webhooks.md))
+You may elect to receive that data as a webhook, configured under Advanced Settings in the admin.

 ## List Usage Items